Browse All Tribes or choose a Tribe below:

 It's very doubtful Golden Prperties could be in ownership of all these properties, and they're all RTR deals, not straight lettings.
 They're being advertised in the Sales section, not the Lettings section.

 I noticed that - if they were to be listed anywhere, they should be in the "lettings" section, not the "sale" section.
-Very misleading to consumers who may not understand what a rent to rent deal is.This is really concerning that Zoopla is being used for such activity when there are so many pitfalls for both the landlord and the individual undertaking the R2R activity - all totally unregulated - a lot of people going to be stung by this.
+Very misleading to consumers who may not understand what a rent to rent deal is.This is really concerning that Zoopla is being used for such activity when there are so many pitfalls for both the landlord and the individual undertaking the R2R activity - all totally unregulated - a lot of people could potentially be stung by this.
 When it all goes pear-shaped the R2R seller will be long gone with their £20K imho.

 I'm pleased to see I'm not the only one that finds this sort of thing a little bit suspect!